 Should I use SPF on my lips?
 Yes!
 You should use an SPF on your lips because your lips can’t tan.

 Can I save money if I become a Club Member?

 Our unlimited monthly Club Memberships are the most economical way for regular tanners to tan.
-For as low as $30 per month (plus tax), club members receive unlimited tanning in our level 3 beds and stand-ups units, discounts on upgrades and a 20% discount on all tanning and spa products.
+For as low as $29.95 per month (plus tax), club members receive unlimited tanning in our premier sun-bed, discounts on upgrades and a 15% discount on all tanning and spa products.
 Talk to one of our trained Tanning Consultants to see if being a clubmember could save you money!
 Memberships do include a one-time enrollment fee.

 What is the difference between low pressure units & high pressure units?